-- 17. Repeat Steps 11 to 13 and repeat adjustments if necessary.
-Once complete, do not change $C{CS}$ for the rest of the procedure. - Set dynamic load step to maximum step size (do not use a step size larger than needed) and verify that the output waveform is square (which means VACDRP and VDCDRP are equal).
-NOTE: MAKE SURE LOAD STEP SLEW RATE AND

-TURN-ON ARE SET FOR A SLEW RATE OF ~150-250 A/μs (for example, a load step of 50 A should take 200 ns-300 ns) WITH NO OVERSHOOT.
-Some dynamic loads will have an excessive turn-on overshoot if a minimum current is not set properly (this is an issue if using a VTT tool).
+- 17. Repeat Steps 11 to 13, making adjustments if necessary.
+Once complete, do not change $C{CS}$ again in the procedure. - 18.
+Set dynamic load step to maximum step size (do not use a step size larger than needed) and verify that the output waveform is square (which means VACDRP and VDCDRP are equal).
+Make sure load step slew rate and turn-on are set for a slew rate of ~150 A/μs to 250 A/μs (for example, a load step of 50 A should take 200 ns to 300 ns) with no overshoot.
+Some dynamic loads have an excessive turn-on overshoot if a minimum current is not set properly.
+(This is an issue if using a VTT tool.)